-Since one and half year from date of implementation of GST, there are several confusions regarding rate of tax applicable on supply of motor vehicles.
-In this article I would like to throw some light on changes on GST implications on supply of old/used vehicles.
+Since implementation of GST, there were confusion regarding rate of GST applicable on supply of motor vehicles.
+In this article, the GST implications on supply of old/used vehicles including following aspects have been discussed:

 |8702||Motor vehicles for the transport of ten or more persons, including the driver||Passenger Bus, Tempo travellers|